chrsjxn/chrsjxn-io/src/Markdown/CodeSplittingInSvelte.md

 My authoring workflow is still simple, mostly writing Markdown into a file with a little bit of Svelte to wire up the page.

 And if I want to migrate to a CMS or build an api to serve my content, the components are ready to load that content asynchronously with only a small change!
+(Moving to loading posts from another source would even let me avoid creating a new route component for each post!)

 These changes will be up shortly [on github](https://github.com/chrsjxn/svelte-plus-markdown), and if you want to chat, you can find me [on twitter](https://twitter.com/c_jackson_js)!